awsdocs/ec2-image-builder-user-guide/doc_source/create-component-console.md

    1. **Change description**\.
 Provide an optional description to help you understand the changes made to this version of the component\.

-1. Under **Definition document**, which is the document that defines the actions that Image Builder performs on your image, enter the document content in YAML format in the provided box\.
+1. Under **Definition document**, which is the document that defines the actions that Image Builder performs on the build and test instances to create your image, enter the document content in YAML format in the provided box\.
 You can optionally use the example provided by AWS \(auto\-filled when you select **Use example**\) and edit the content inline\.
+To learn more about the phases, steps, and syntax for AWS TOE YAML application component documents, see [Use documents in AWS TOE](https://docs.aws.amazon.com/imagebuilder/latest/userguide/image-builder-application-documents.html)\.

 1. After you have entered the component details, select **Create component**\.
 **Note**